Sanbikaa/Reading-notes/README.md

 - Used five different types of markdown

-- Didn't get strikethrough to work
+- Got strikethrough to work

 - Everything else...**DONE!**